htaesig/htaesig.github.io/_posts/2025-02-24-2025-esig-targets-survey-results.md

 ## Survey results

 The survey received 29 responses.
-The box plots below show the distribution of rankings for each proposed activity, where a higher rank indicates greater importance.
+The box plots below show the distribution of rankings for each proposed activity, where a lower rank indicates greater importance.

 ![Survey results](/downloads/2025-02-24-esig-targets-survey-results.png)